firmai/ImputeGAP/procedure/installation/README.md

 ## System Requirements

-To utilize **ImputeGAP**, the following prerequisites are necessary:
+The following prerequisites are required to use ImputeGAP:

 - Python version **3.12.0** or higher
 - A **Unix-compatible environment** for execution